 Wine Tasting in Murphys

+I will admit that one of the most popular things to do in Murphys is wine tasting.
 After a fascinating and educational walking tour, Shelby took me to a few tasting rooms.
 I’ll tell you about those after Presidents’ Wine Weekend.
 There are more than 20 wine tasting rooms in Murphys but only one actual winery, Val du Vino.
 All the other wineries are located mostly along Highway 4.
 Click here for a map.
 Be sure to visit some of them during Presidents’ Wine Weekend.
 They’ll be less crowded than the tasting rooms.

 V Bistro & Bar and V Restaurant & Bar